Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

     - Address: Subscriber’s wallet address

     - Value:

       - Remaining ADA and other tokens, if any
-\
+#pagebreak()

 === Spend :: UpdateMetaData
 \

 This transaction updates the metadata attached to the Account UTxO at the script address.
 It consumes both the Account NFT and the Reference NFT, then sends the updated Subscriber NFT to the user's wallet and the updated Reference NFT to the spending endpoint.

+Note: The service provider must query UTxOs regularly to facilitate data sync when datum is updated

 \
 #figure(